 Eggplant skin is highly nutritious and shouldn’t be wasted as multiple antioxidants and water soluble nutrients lie in there.
 Always try to cook eggplants with the skin.
 It is perfectly edible and imparts a delicious taste to the curries and preparations.

-- 3 – 4 Medium sized Tomatoes.
-If you prefer less tangy, 3 is enough.
+- 4 Medium Tomatoes If you prefer less tangy, 3 is enough.

-- 1 Teaspoon of Curry Powder or Kitchen King Masala (optional)
+- 1 tsp Curry Powder or Kitchen King Masala (optional)

 - Wash the eggplants and cut them into 1 inch cubes along with the skin.